Anxiety Disorders Counselling

 Below we outline some diagnostic classes of anxiety with more information available on each symptom set in a separate page.
 And offcourse, whilst it is helpful to know about a range of conditions that may affect you, self diagnosis is seldom a good idea.
 If any of the conditions listed below appear to be relevant to you, speaking with a professional is advised.
 Moreover, engaging in counselling therapy with a qualified counsellor, psychologist or psychotherapist is a proven treatment for alleviating many such symptoms.

-The conditions related to anxiety which we have dedicated pages for include:
+The conditions related to anxiety for which we have dedicated pages include:

 This condition refers to chronic worrying, stress and tension which interferes with ordinary enjoyment of life.
 It refers to the experience of constant worry which seems unnecessary or greater than might be warranted given the situation.
 Read more about GENERALISED ANXIETY DISORDER